SCENAR THERAPY RESULTS of SUBCOMPENSED, COMPLICATED LIVER CIRRHOSIS, Child-Pugh class B

 The most common causes of cirrhosis are chronic viral hepatitis B, C, D and alcoholic liver disease.
 In recent years, non-alcoholic fatty liver disease has been steadily catching up with them.
 Just 5-6 years ago, fatty hepatosis was among the group of rare causes of the formation of cirrhosis (less than 10%), and now it is a confident 3rd place.
 Toxic liver damage, medicinal, autoimmune, and others also occur, but less frequently.

-Download full PDF version ⬇️ SCENAR THERAPY RESULTS of SUBCOMPENSED, COMPLICATED LIVER CIRRHOSIS, Child-Pugh class B
+Download PDF version ⬇️ SCENAR THERAPY RESULTS of SUBCOMPENSED, COMPLICATED LIVER CIRRHOSIS, Child-Pugh class B

 Archives